IceLuna/Eagle/docs/source/components.rst

    i) `Max Slope`.
 The maximum slope that is considered walkable.

    j) `Agent Height`.
-Minimum floor to 'ceiling' height that will still allow the floor area to be considered walkable.
+Minimum floor to `ceiling` height that will still allow the floor area to be considered walkable.

    k) `Agent Max Climb`.
 Maximum ledge height that is considered to still be traversable.